mattohan567/Happiness_Score_Project/README.md

 I think section 1 is pretty standard and will work in our format.

 I'm not sure what we should do with Sections 2 and 3.
 Maybe for Section 2 we can have "Mathematical Applications" to explain what we did and for Section 3 we can have "Results" of our applications?

+From lecture, we should aim for 5-6 pages